Hourly rate for editing: starts at £70

 How much does it cost and how long does it take to write content?

-Here are some examples of what that means for real projects:
+Here are some pricing examples for my writing work:

 What are the average rates for hiring a copywriter?

-The Professional Copywriters’ Network’s annual pay survey for 2018 revealed that the average day rate for copywriting is £342.
+The Professional Copywriters’ Network’s annual pay survey for 2018 revealed that the average day rate for copywriting was £342.

 John rewrote hundreds of articles in the Sky TV support website, creating a streamlined help guide on time and on budget.